theProgrammerDavid/Miscellaneous/README.md

 # Miscellaneous

-Code for Assignments and Other Random Scripts.
+Code for Assignments and Other Random stuff.

 # Hacktoberfest 2019